Enterprise-CMCS/macpro-mdct-hcbs/README.md

 We have 3 main branches that we work out of:

-- Main (Pointed to [https://mdcthcbsdev.cms.gov/](https://mdcthcbsdev.cms.gov/)) is our development branch
+- Main (Pointed to <DEV_URL_TBD>) is our development branch
-- Val (Pointed to [https://mdcthcbsval.cms.gov/](https://mdcthcbsval.cms.gov/)) is our beta branch
+- Val (Pointed to <VAL_URL_TBD>) is our beta branch
-- Production (Pointed to [http://mdcthcbs.cms.gov/](http://mdcthcbs.cms.gov/)) is our release branch
+- Production (Pointed to <PROD_URL_TBD>) is our release branch

-When a pull request is approved and merged into main the deploy script will spin up and upon completion will deploy to [https://mdcthcbsdev.cms.gov/](https://mdcthcbsdev.cms.gov/).
+When a pull request is approved and merged into main the deploy script will spin up and upon completion will deploy to <DEV_URL_TBD>.
 If a user wants to deploy to val they simply need to create a pull request where Main is being merged into Val.
-Once that pull request is approved, the deploy script will run again and upon completion will deploy to [https://mdcthcbsval.cms.gov/](https://mdcthcbsval.cms.gov/).
+Once that pull request is approved, the deploy script will run again and upon completion will deploy to <VAL_URL_TBD>.
 So to quickly break it down:

 - Submit pull request of your code to Main.
 - Approve pull request and merge into main.
-- Deploy script runs and will deploy to [https://mdcthcbsdev.cms.gov/](https://mdcthcbsdev.cms.gov/).
+- Deploy script runs and will deploy to <DEV_URL_TBD>.
 - Submit pull request pointing Main into Val.
 - Approve pull request and **DO NOT SQUASH YOUR MERGE**, just merge it into Val
-- Deploy script runs and will deploy to [https://mdcthcbsval.cms.gov/](https://mdcthcbsval.cms.gov/).
+- Deploy script runs and will deploy to <VAL_URL_TBD>.
 - Submit pull request pointing Val into Production.
 - Approve pull request and **DO NOT SQUASH YOUR MERGE**, just merge it into Production
-- Deploy script runs and will deploy to [http://mdcthcbs.cms.gov/](http://mdcthcbs.cms.gov/).
+- Deploy script runs and will deploy to <PROD_URL_TBD>.

 If you have a PR that needs Product/Design input, the easiest way to get it to them is to use the cloudfront site from Github.
 Go to your PR and the `Checks` tab, then `Deploy` tab. click on `deploy`, then click to exapnd the `deploy` section on the right.
 Search for `Application endpoint` and click on the generated site.

-## BigMac Kafka Integration

-HCBS pipes updates from fieldData and the report object tables to BigMac for downstream consumption.
-To add a topic for a new report type, update the following locations:

-- `deployment/topics.ts`
-  - Any new table with come with streaming (tables are defined here: `deployment/data.ts`)
-- `services/app-api/handlers/kafka/post/postKafkaData.ts` - Add the bucket and table names into the appropriate arrays.
-They will be parsed with their event types accordingly.
-- `services/topics/createTopics.js` - Declare the new topic names.
-Both the stream name for the bucket and table should be added here.

 ## Architecture